loreilei/cv-generator-ror/README.md

 This is a small environment I use to generate a resume.

-The idea is to have an HTML layout (that I created tahnks to bootsrap) and  a JSON file.
+The idea is to have an HTML layout (that I created thanks to bootstrap) and a JSON file.

 The JSON file contains the information to put in the layout.